STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 (Again, remember to replace ``/path/to`` with whatever you used earlier.)

-You can then use as build command either:
+Then, you can use one of the following for your build command:

 .. code-block:: bash